How to Handle Transpositions in Your Opening Repertoire

 - Limit scope: Deep mastery of few systems beats a bloated file.

-- Test early: Trial new transpositions in practice before events.
+- Test early: Trial new transpositions in practice games before tournament events.

 Practical example, French via the Alapin:

-- Anchor your White file on 2.c3 to meet several Black setups.
+- Anchor your White file on 2.c3 to meet several Black setups with one shared structure.

 - Quarterly, check if this route still scores well for you.